zeppaman/docker-basics-tutorial/basecommands/README.md

 Status: Downloaded newer image for fnichol/uhttpd:latest
 ```

-## run an image
+## Run an image

+Now we have the image, let's try to run it.
+Notice that we need to map port to reach the virtual docker network.
+Usually we do not use ports that may be in conflict with tradizional port service in host machine.

 docker run  -p 8080:80 --name simple-http  fnichol/uhttpd

+What to do now?

-- see it on (docker ps)
+- see it turned on (using **docker ps** that list docke containers)
 - see localhost:8080 it responds!
+Great!
-- go inside machine using kitematic (or docker exec -it simple-http bash) THIS FAILS!
+- go inside machine using kitematic (or **docker exec -it simple-http bash**)  => why didn't work? please see next chapter!

-## map folders
+## Map folders

+Just notice your image starts with built in content.
+How to put your application files inside?
+This is done by mapping volumes.
+Volumes link local files to the container so that you can let container read some path on your drive (just to make a comparison it seems very similar to symbolic links on linux!)

 docker run  -p 8085:80 -v %cd%/http/:/www/  --name simple-http-volume fnichol/uhttpd

+**Note:** %cd% have to be changed with 'pwd' in linux.

+## Point of interest
+We can downlad docker images, run it locally and changes to run or application.